BabyLM's First Constructions: Causal probing provides a signal of learning: Limitations

 \section{Limitations}

-This is a computational modeling study and thus comes with the usual caveats: the ``subjects'' in the study are models, and inferences from models to humans should be drawn with care.
-We tested models with improved cognitive plausibility in the \emph{amount}---but not the \textit{kind}---of linguistic experience, and have thus left unexplored the effect of the latter on construction learning.
-Moreover, the models differ from humans in their learning dynamics, architecture, and processes.
+This is a computational modeling study and thus comes with the usual caveats: the ``subjects'' are models, and inferences to humans should be drawn with care.
+This study improves on the cognitive plausibility of prior work only in the \emph{amount}---but not the \emph{kind}---of linguistic experience; some recent findings suggest that content may play surprisingly little role in shaping LMs’ linguistic abstractions \cite{feng-etal-2024-child}.
+100M words corresponds roughly to the number of words seen by a 13 year-old, and we consider it likely that 13 year-olds have acquired many of the constructions we study in this paper, except possibly rare idioms, though further work might compare the course of acquisition in humans and \babylms.

+We evaluated only models that support bidirectional context, which is implausible for process models of language comprehension \citep[e.g.,][]{frazier1978sausage}, as the constructions we evaluate depend on subsequent context.
+Models also differ from humans in other important ways including learning dynamics and architecture \citep[see e.g.,][]{frank2023bridging}.
 Though likelihood scores over entire sentences do correlate with human grammaticality judgements \cite{hu2024language}, no direct work has yet been done to correlate bidirectional affinity scores with human behaviors.

+Our study focused on whether model distributions reflect certain formal and semantic distinctions between constructions, but does not allow us to conclude that models ``know'' constructions in every sense relevant to humans (e.g., that they can recognize and reason about their truth conditions; see e.g., \citealt{zhou-etal-2024-constructions, weissweiler-etal-2022-better} for countervailing evidence).
+While we leave study of these dimensions of semantic knowledge to future work, we believe that the ability to make the distinctions we study is a critical component of grammar learning and highly relevant to the distributional hypothesis for human language acquisition \citep[see e.g.,][p.
+30]{tomasello2005constructing}.

 Finally, we have framed our study against the theoretical background of construction grammar because we are motivated by considerations about learning that arise from that background.
 Our results do not in themselves argue for CxG over other theories of natural language syntax, and we do not mean to imply that our findings cannot be accommodated by other views of the nature of human linguistic knowledge.
-Our goal is simply to provide evidence that much constructional information is available to a sufficiently performant statistical learner, as is typically required by CxG theories.
+We have simply provided evidence that much constructional information is available to a sufficiently performant statistical learner, as is typically required by CxG theories.